data-fair/processings/docs/api.md

 **Parameters**

-- `q` (query, optional) : A search query to filter plugins based on their name, description, or other characteristics.
+- `q` (query, optional, string) : A search query to filter plugins based on their name, description, or other characteristics.
 The search is further refined to only include packages with the `data-fair-processings-plugin` keyword.
-- `showAll` (query, optional) : A boolean to show plugins and all their versions (differents distTag).
+- `showAll` (query, optional, boolean) : Allows to show plugins and all their versions (differents distTag), useful for displaying test versions and not only latest ones.
+Note that using this parameter drastically increases the response time.

 **Caching**